D-aviDev/SNTDRbootcamp/README.md

 # SNTDRbootcamp
-Back-end project for Santander QuotesScreen - DEV WEEK
+ackend project Santander QuotesScreen - ON a Cloud